firecracker-microvm/firecracker/README.md

 ## What's Included

 Firecracker consists of a single micro Virtual Machine Manager binary that will spawn a RESTful API endpoint when started.
+The API supported by the current version can be found at `api_server/swagger/firecracker-beta.yaml`.

-The API endpoint can be used to:
+The **API endpoint** can be used to:

 - Configure the microvm by:
   - Change the number of vCPUs (the default is 1)